AyushVerma2/surfer/README.md

 ## Motivation

-An Ocean marketplace requires the use of one or more Ocean Agents that perform off-chain functionality.
+The decentralised data ecosystems of the future will incorporate a multitude of Agents which provide capabilities to others in the data ecosystem.
+These capabilities may include:

+ - Serving metadata about Assets in the ecosystem
+ - Offering certain Data Assets for download
+ - Allowing the remote invocation of compute services
+ - Making payments for access rights to assets and servcies

+To maintain ecosystem interoperability, Agents may implement the DEP Standards (https://github.com/DEX-Company/DEPs) that enable data ecosystem capabilities to be orchestrated into decentralised Data Supply Lines and operated with minimal custom coding, since they will all conform to a common abstract interface accessible via the public internet.

-Surfer provides an implementation of this functionality as a reference implementation for the ecosystem, and as a open source product that Marketplace operators can use and customise.
-Surfer is designed so that it can be relatively easily configured and/or customised to support specific requirements of a data marketplace operator.
+Surfer provides a reference implementation of Agent functionality for the ecosystem, as a open source product that Service Providers can use and customise.
+Surfer is designed so that it can be relatively easily configured and/or customised to support specific requirements of a service provider.

 ## Key functionality and use cases